 # Copy vs reference: a critical distinctionquiz_scores: list[float] = [78.0, 85.5, 92.0, 88.5, 95.0, 67.0, 81.0]backup: list[float] = quiz_scores.copy() # independent copyref: list[float] = quiz_scores # same object!quiz_scores[0] =99.0print("After quiz_scores[0] = 99.0:")print(f" quiz_scores[0] : {quiz_scores[0]}")print(f" ref[0] : {ref[0]}") # also changed: same objectprint(f" backup[0] : {backup[0]}") # unchanged: independent copy

-Mutability means a value can be changed after it is created.
+Mutability means a value can be changed after it’s created.
 A list is mutable: you can add, remove, or replace any element at any time, without creating a new list.
-This is unlike strings and tuples, which are immutable: once created, their contents cannot change.
+This is unlike strings and tuples, which are immutable: once created, their contents can’t change.

 Type